In this article, we'll be walking you through setting up an Apple device for content monitoring.

 STEP 7: Associate the iOS device with the appropriate child.

 The analysis will begin after selecting your child's name on the Choose child: dropdown menu.
 After some time, you'll see a percentage indicator in small text below.

 STEP 8: Check your Sleep/Wake settings for your PC.

 We recommend having the computer on and connected to the internet during a 6 to 12 hour window during the day so that you get more frequent analyses of your children's iOS devices, but understand every family is different.
 The Bark Desktop Application will be able to catch up and analyze the iOS devices whenever it detects them over the Wi-Fi again and it's been longer than 6 hours since the latest analysis.

 To look over and adjust your sleep settings on your computer, go to your System Settings > Power Options, and set what works best for you and your family.
-For more information and suggestions on this, check out this article.
+For suggestions on this, check out this article.

 STEP 9: Wait for the Backup and the Upload to complete.

 - The backup phase looks like this (there's a spinning circle icon):